eni6ma/Fundamental-Cryptography/README.md

 5. **Pseudo-Random Operations**: The introduction of pseudo-random operations via the function $\Gamma$ adds an additional layer of security.
 This complexity and unpredictability help thwart pattern recognition and other analytical attacks, further enhancing the cryptographic algorithms' resilience.

-In essence, while AES-Rijndael, RSA, and Diffie-Hellman each have distinct applications and mechanisms, their shared reliance on initial input processing, key generation transformations, and encryption/decryption principles highlight a unified foundation in mathematical rigor and computational complexity.
-Prime number theory and modular arithmetic serve as the backbone of these cryptographic standards, ensuring data integrity and security across various digital communication platforms.

 **Explicit Equations in Math Notation Sequence Flow:**

 1. **Initial Transformation:**